top of page

 • Evaluate, after fiscal year end, if contracted labour is working well for the cooperative or if in-house hiring with payroll obligations is necessary.

-• Created marketing materials, and procedures, then initiate contact with heritage societies, historians, First Nations and cultural groups to begin the process of documenting history where it happened on the mobile app.
+• Create marketing materials, and procedures, then initiate contact with heritage societies, historians, First Nations and cultural groups to begin the process of documenting history where it happened on the mobile app.

 August 2025